-Degraded water quality is unique among the six sustainability indicators because it is already the subject of extensive federal, state, and local regulations carried out by numerous entities, and SGMA does not directly address the role of

-GSAs relative to these other entities (Moran & Belin, 2019).
+Degraded water quality is unique among the six sustainability indicators because it is already the subject of extensive federal, state, and local regulations carried out by numerous entities, and SGMA does not directly address the role of GSAs relative to these other entities (Moran & Belin, 2019).
 SGMA does not specify water quality constituents that must have minimum thresholds.
 Groundwater management is the mechanism available to GSAs to implement SGMA.
 Establishing minimum thresholds for constituents that cannot be managed by increasing or decreasing pumping was deemed inappropriate by the GSAs and basin stakeholders.
 The major water quality issue being addressed by sustainable groundwater management is the migration of relatively higher salinity water into the freshwater principal aquifers.
 The nexus between water quality and water supply management exists for the pumping-induced movement of low-quality water from the west and northwest to the east.
 Other water quality concerns are being addressed through various water quality programs and agencies that have the authority and responsibility to address them.

 Within the Merced Subbasin, while land subsidence has been recognized by the GSAs as an area of concern, it is not considered to have caused a significant and unreasonable reduction in the viability of the use of infrastructure.
 However, it is noted that subsidence has caused a reduction in freeboard of the Middle Eastside Bypass over the last 50 years and has caused problems in neighboring subbasins, highlighting the need for ongoing monitoring and management in the Merced Subbasin.
-Thus, sustainable management criteria were established based on historical rates of subsidence in the Subbasin.
+Thus, sustainable management criteria were established based on historical rates of subsidence in the Subbasin, and the GSAs will continue to coordinate efforts with surrounding subbasins to develop regional or local solutions to subsidence occurring in the Merced, Chowchilla, and Delta-Mendota Subbasins.